-Color is amongst the key ingredients to any good web site and one of the most powerful methods of design.
-An experienced, professional web designer knows its importance and evaluates the psychology of colors, how they’re being used and how it’ll affect the visitor’s feelings when they land on your site.
+Color is amongst the key ingredients to any good web site and one of the most powerful tools of design.
+An experienced, professional web designer knows its importance and evaluates the psychology of colors, how they’re being used and how it will affect the visitor’s feelings when they land on your site.
 Thinking of the brand, its identity and its intended affect on the consumer is a must when it comes to design.
 Balancing psychology-appropriate colors that match the brands existing color scheme can be one of the hardest things to master when it comes to web design, but when you do you’ll be amazed at the difference it can make.

 You must know your target market, get into the minds of the consumer and understand the identity of the brand to create the perfect design.